Alchemical methods of non-dual realization: Contemplation, meditation, subtle yogas. ….

-At Tsogyelgar we practice the system of Vajrayana, Tantra and Dzogchen, as originated by the Indian siddha Guru Rinpoche Padmasambhava in the 8th century.
-This path is comprised of View, Method and Action.
-View entails a vision of the entire path, the nature of divine reality.
-View also explains the what, how and why of Tantra’s subtle and powerful deity yoga and yoga of the subtle body.
-Method encompasses a broad range of meditational, alchemical, yogic and contemplative practices which realize the View.
+At Tsogyelgar we practice the system of Vajrayana, Tantra, and Dzogchen, as originated by the Indian siddha Guru Rinpoche Padmasambhava in the eighth century.
+This path is comprised of View, Method, and Action.
+View entails a vision of the entire path - the nature of divine reality.
+View also explains the what, how, and why of Tantra’s subtle and powerful deity yoga and yoga of the subtle body.
+Method encompasses a broad range of meditational, alchemical, yogic, and contemplative practices which realize the View.
 Realize means to make real as lived experience.
 Action enhances realization through enactment of the wisdom bliss which is realized through Method.

 Foundational Considerations: the pre-preliminaries considered in a unique alchemical fashion which transforms intellectual propositions into existentially transformative forces.